Business Email Compromise (BEC)

 Especially those companies that are not very familiar with the implementation of security mechanisms of this type should consider the use of Managed Security Services.
 Outsourcing IT security is the magic word – because this is the only way to reduce the imbalance between the expertise of cybercriminals and the businesses they prey upon.

-Automated cloud-based processes and innovative technology that reliably protects businesses against complex cyber attacks – a solution offered by Hornetsecurity.
+Automated cloud-based processes and innovative technology that reliably protects businesses against complex cyberattacks – a solution offered by Hornetsecurity.
 With Advanced Threat Protection (ATP), we are able to sustainably contain Business Email Compromise (BEC).
 In this way, we protect our clients not only against CEO fraud, but also against ransomware attacks and phishing attacks.